cerfacs-globc/icclim/doc/source/dev/bootstrap_optimization_summary.rst

   required;
 - reuses threshold work across monthly groups inside the same year.

+This works because the scientific operation is still the same:

+- build the reference day-of-year sample;
+- replace one overlapping reference year by each substitute year;
+- evaluate the percentile threshold for that adjusted sample;
+- count exceedance days against that threshold.

+The optimization changes how this is executed, not what is computed.
+Preparation is made explicit once, the repeated inner work is moved into compiled kernels, and threshold work is reused wherever the bootstrap definition allows reuse.

 4. Extended optimized families built from the same threshold semantics
 ----------------------------------------------------------------------